katebeavis/digital-garden/r1-log.md

 ### Send email

-- Send email using the `sendEmail` method of the transporter
+- Send email using the `sendMail` method of the transporter

 ```
 import { transporter, emailTemplate } from './mail';